10 Tips to Increase Sibling Bonding

 Shared interests

 Encourage and promote shared interests they may have.
 Have them spend more time doing those things together.
-This promotes sibling bonding time together.
+Perhaps the older children can teach their little sister to bake.
+Activities such as this will promote sibling bonding.

 We’ve just discussed some things to encourage, teach, or start with your kids in order to help strengthen their relationships.
-Now let’s move on to some actual activities to build sibling relationships.
+Now let’s move on to some actual activities to build sibling relationships and promote less conflict.
 If you have other ideas, be sure to let me know in the comments.

 • Set aside time for 2-3 siblings to spend time together doing an activity such as building a fort or playing a game or sport.
 Shared experiences will help bond your children.